 We are the data controllers where we decide the purpose and means for processing your personal information.

-Stanleybet Belgium decides the means and purposes for processing personal information for online customers.
+Stanleybet Belgium decides the means and purposes for processing personal information for Belgian online customers.

 Occasionally your data will be disclosed to third party organisations with whom we contract to provide services on our behalf.
-These services will only be carried out under contract which will contain our instructions and expectations in respect of how your data will be used.
+These services will only be carried out under contract which will contain our instructions and expectations in respect of how your data will be protected and processed.

 Example of data processor

 We use other IT Solutions Company with whom we contract to integrate our internal and external IT solutions to provide better online gaming platform and associated services.

 This notice applies to you if you use our services in a retail store, over the phone, online, through our mobile applications, by using any of our websites or interact with us on social media or otherwise participate in a competition or obtain information about our services during a commercial event.
 This privacy notice applies to our customers, external third parties, internal contractors and employees and underpins our commitment to protecting your personal information.
 This notice has been adopted by all of the companies and brands within our Group.

 We are committed to safeguarding the privacy and the security of your personal information.
 This notice explains what we do with your information and how we keep it secure.
 It further explains where and how we may collect your personal information, as well as your rights over any personal information we hold about you.

 We take the security of all the data we hold very seriously.
 We adhere to internationally recognised security safeguards to ensure that personal data remains confidential and subject to internal and external security.
 We continue to monitor and review our data security standards and where necessary make improvements.

 We consider all companies, individuals, and businesses to be third parties, if they are not part of Stanleybet Holdings Limited or within the Stanleybet Group.
 If we receive your personal information from a third party, we shall continue to apply the same safeguards and security as we would to any other personal information we obtain directly.